Canada Atlantic Railway: Under the Canadian National Railways

-The bankrupt GTR was acquired by the federal government and merged into CN in 1923.
+The insolvent GTR was acquired by the federal government and merged into CN in 1923.
 That year, a 5.5 mi section of the CAR main line between Two Rivers and Algonquin Park Station was abandoned.

 The western section of the CAR was heavily used by CN until the Great Depression collapsed the grain trade on the lakes.
 When a bridge washed out in 1933 it was not replaced, and the line remained split inside the Algonquin Provincial Park.
 Service ran on either side of the split into the 1950s.

 CN closed most of its operations at Depot Harbour on 30 May 1953.
 All the remaining inhabitants of the village moved out and the buildings were either demolished or left to disintegrate.
 The rail line remained in place and from 1959 to 1979 iron ore from Northern Ontario was loaded at Depot Harbour into freighters.
 The workers commuted from Parry Sound and other nearby communities.

 The CAR steamship companies that had been sold along with the railway in 1905 to the Grand Trunk continued to operate under CN ownership until after World War II.
 The American company was voluntarily dissolved in 1948 and the charter for the Canadian company was allowed to lapse in 1950.